TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 > This feature was introduced in uibuilder v6.1 with only the get/set commands.
 Other commands are introduced in later versions.

 Please load the "remote-commands" example from the library to test all of these out.

+### A summary of the commands available

+Possible `msg._uib.command` values.

+* `elementExists` - does an element exist in the HTML DOM?
+* `get` - gets a uibuilder client managed variable.
+* `getManagedVarList` - gets the list of uibuilder client managed variables.
+* `getWatchedVars` - gets the list of uibuilder client managed variables that are currently being watched for changes.
+* `htmlSend` - gets the current full HTML as text.
+* `include` - Include HTML fragment, img, video, text, json, form data, pdf or anything else from an external file or API.
+* `set` - set a uibuilder client managed variable.
+* `showMsg` - Turn on/off the display of the latest msg from Node-RED.
+* `showStatus` - Turn on/off the display of the uibuilder client library settings.
+* `uiGet` - get detailed information about an HTML DOM element.
+* `uiWatch` - watch for changes to the HTML DOM, return messages about changes.

+> [!NOTE]
+> The _case_ of the command string matters.
+It must match exactly.
+In general, the commands match function names in the uibuilder client library.

 ## Responses